Skip to content

 For sole-owner companies, the company is anonymised the same way (name and slug overwritten to generic placeholders).
 The structural identifiers and creation timestamp are retained for the same record-integrity reason.

-For co-member companies, the user's membership is removed and ownership transfers to the next-oldest member if the deleting user was the owner; the company itself is untouched.
+For co-member companies, your membership is removed and ownership transfers to the next-oldest member if you were the owner; the company itself is untouched.

 What's actually deleted